bhavana-201/bhavana-201/README.md

 ---

-## 📚 Currently Learning
+## 📚 Currently
-- ⚛️ React.js (useState, useEffect, API calls)
+- ⚛️ React.js
-- 📈 Striver’s DSA Sheet (Linked Lists ✅)
+- 📈 Data Structures and Algorithms
-- 🕹️ Basics of Game Development (C++, design patterns)
+- 🕹️ Exploring my path into the game industry, one line of code at a time
-- 🌐 Git & GitHub for personal projects
+- 🌐 Git & GitHub
 ---

 ## 📬 Reach Out to Me!